ammarelsayed-2a/Project-4-Python-For-Data-Analysis-Cars/README.md

 # 🚗 Exploratory Data Analysis — Cars Dataset

-A hands-on Data Analysis project on a real-world Cars dataset (432 vehicles), completed as part of the **Python for Data Analysis** course.
+A structured EDA project on a real-world Cars dataset, completed as part of the Python for Data Analysis course.

 ## 📌 Objective
+A structured EDA project on a real-world Cars dataset, completed as part of the Python for Data Analysis course.

-Practice core Pandas operations — data cleaning, filtering, and transformation — while building a complete EDA with visualizations and actionable insights.
+Practice core Pandas operations — data cleaning, filtering, and transformation — while building a complete exploratory data analysis (EDA) with visualizations and actionable insights.

+Explore and understand the dataset through statistical summaries and visual analysis, covering data structure, distributions, relationships, and key patterns.

 ## 📂 Dataset
 - **Source:** CarsData.csv